WUVN: Donation

 In 1975, Faith Center attempted to sell bonds in the church to its parishioners and instead found itself $3.5 million in debt, the plan leaving the church and its broadcasting stations in a perilous financial condition.
 Twice between January and June, WHCT reduced its hours of operation, citing a poor economy.
 That year, Faith Center attempted to sell WHCT to the Christian Broadcasting Network (CBN) of Portsmouth, Virginia; at the time, it had deals pending to sell KHOF FM in Los Angeles and KVOF-TV in San Francisco to the Trinity Broadcasting Network.
 The application met with local opposition, with groups signaling that CBN would face the same issues in running the station in the same manner; the station manager for Faith Center blamed the underpowered transmitter, which limited channel 18's reach.
 Faith Center rescinded this application in February 1976.
 The station continued to broadcast some non-religious programming.
 It fired Woods in 1976 over the involvement of Wesleyan University students in producing his programming, but the station picked up several New England Whalers hockey games in a trial run for possible future telecasts.

+Another sports program WHCT aired was Sports Only, a half-hour local sports show that was produced by Bill Rasmussen and debuted in 1976.
+It was a predecessor in format to SportsCenter, which was the first program broadcast by the Rasmussen-founded ESPN when it began three years later.